1.6" Burmirhynchia Decorata Brachiopod Fossil Jurassic Age Ardenes France

 Please be aware of the nature of fossils:

 Being fossils buried for millions of years under pressure tends to be rough.
 Few are found whole; many require restoration or are altered by humans to enhance appearance.
-Madagascar workers do a professional job, but natural cracks, part of the fossil's beauty, are often visible and not defects.
+Madagascar workers do a professional job, but natural cracks, part of the fossil's beauty, are often visible and not considered defects.